How Often Are Property Tax Rates Assessed in Charlotte?

 If you live in Charlotte, you enjoy some of the lowest property taxes of any major city in the country.

 To determine your county taxes, divide the assessed value of your home by $100.00, then multiply that result by the current tax rates.
-The result is your annual county tax payment which you'll then add to your city taxes and additional fee services such as sewer taxes, etc.
+The result is your annual county tax payment, which you'll then add to your city taxes and additional fee services such as sewer taxes.

 But how does the county know how much my house is worth?

-By North Carolina law, property values must be reassessed every 8 years, at minimum.
+By North Carolina law, property values must be reassessed at least every eight years.
 Sometimes the county chooses to assess them outside of this schedule, but this is rare.
 The last property tax assessment we had in the Charlotte area was in 2011, and the assessed values are expected to stay the same until 2019.
 In general, reassessing property taxes in Charlotte is a big deal!
 For example, in 2014 the city paid an independent review committee to "revaluate" the homes assessed in 2011.
 This resulted in hundreds of tax bills and tax rebates for homeowners whose homes had been either under- or over-valued.

 If something like this is happening, you'll hear about it on the news, but be sure to ask your Realtor if you have questions about property taxes in Charlotte.